Islandora-Labs/drupal_filter_validator/README.md

 ## Requirements

 * Python 2.7 or higher, which should already be installed on any server that Fedora Commons runs on.
-* `mysqlshow` must be intalled on the server where the script is running.
+* `mysqlshow` must be installed on the server where the script is running.

 ## Usage